 - H.R.
 4838, the Sustaining Outpatient Services (SOS) Act: Establishes a financial threshold that would exempt cardiac and pulmonary rehabilitation programs located off campus from a main hospital from drastic reimbursement reductions because of their location.

-- H.R.
-2339, Reducing the Youth Tobacco Epidemic Act: Prohibits flavored tobacco products, raises the age to purchase tobacco products to 21 and prohibits online sales of tobacco products, among other key provisions.
+- S. 3174, Reducing the Youth Tobacco Epidemic Act: Prohibits flavored tobacco products, prohibits online sales of tobacco products, and restricts advertising that attracts youth, among other key provisions.
+Note: A companion bill in the House, H.R.
+2339, was passed by a floor vote on Feb.
+28, 2020.

 H.R.
 4945 — The SMART Act